*Please click on the image for larger version.

 installed on any street, highway, or bicycle

-trail open to public travel
+trail open to public travel in accordance

 with 23 U.S.C.
 109(d) and 402(a).
 The